ggand0/ggando-website/content/blog/map.md

 Salton seems to already recognize issues of PR curve in his earlier works.
 For example, I found this paragraph in "Introduction to Modern Information Retrieval" third edition, which based on the original Salton's book, which seems to touch the point 1:
 > Recall-precision graphs, such as that of Fig. 5-2b, have been criticized because a number of parameters are obscured. … Another problem arises when a number of curves such as the one of Fig. 5-2b, each valid for a single query, must be processed to obtain average performance characteristics for many user queries.

+Page 159 of the manning's book also mentions point 2:
+> Examining the entire precision-recall curve is very informative, but there is often a desire to boil this information down to a few numbers, or perhaps even a single number.

 From here, evaluation metrics seemed to shift towards "averaging techniques" such as AP@K and "Precision at 11 Recall Levels" (another way to average precisions at fixed recall levels) in 70s-80s.
 However, it was the TREC (Text REtrieval Conference) in the 90s that particulary accelerated the adoption of this metric.